Gadwin Springer: Toulouse Olympique

 In September 2021 it was reported that Springer would join Villeneuve Leopards in the French Elite One Championship at the end of his contract with Featherstone.
 Subsequently Toulouse Olympique won promotion to Super League and on 3 November it was announced that Springer had signed for Toulouse for their 2022 Super League season.

+Featherstone Rovers (re-join)

+On 30 June 2022, Springer signed a contract to return to Featherstone ahead of the 2023 season.

+Doncaster RLFC

+On 9 November 2025 it was reported that he had signed for Doncaster RLFC in the RFL Championship on a 1-year deal.

 International career

 Gadwin was selected for France for their 2015 European Cup campaign.
 He made his international début against Ireland in Albi.
 He also played for France in their mid-tournament test match against England.
 He was a part of what was considered a 'weakened' French side due to injury and it showed with an appalling showing against their opponents.
 Springer played in France's lone international fixture of 2016, an end of year test match against England in Avignon.